Found an Orphaned or Injured Baby Wild Animal?

 - Baby squirrels

-If you are certain the baby squirrels fell from the tree today, give the mother squirrel a chance to reclaim her young.
-If the baby is uninjured, leave him where he is, leave the area, keep people and pets away and monitor him from a safe distance.
+If the baby and/or their nest fell from the tree today, give the mother squirrel a chance to reclaim them young and relocate them to a new nest.
+If the baby is uninjured, leave them where they are, leave the area, keep people and pets away and monitor them from a safe distance.

-If it’s chilly outside, or the baby isn’t fully furred, place him in a shallow box with something warm underneath (like a heating pad on a low setting or a hot water bottle).
-Do not cover him with leaves or blankets, as the mother may not be able to find him.
+If it’s chilly outside or the baby isn’t fully furred, place them in a shoebox with something warm underneath (like a heating pad on a low setting or a hot water bottle).
+Be sure to put a flannel shirt between the baby and the heating device, or they could overheat.
+Do not cover them with anything or the mother might not be able to find them.

 - Wearing thick gloves, gather the squirrels and place them inside a thick, soft cloth, such as a cloth diaper or fleece scarf or hat.

-- Place the baby squirrels, cloth and warmer inside a small cardboard box.
-Call a wildlife rehabilitator or your local humane society or animal shelter.
+- Place the baby squirrels, cloth and warmer inside a small cardboard box or carrier.
+Call a wildlife rehabilitator

 - Baby deer

-People often mistakenly assume that a fawn is orphaned when found alone.
-If he is calm and quiet, he is OK, and his mother is probably nearby.
-A doe only visits and nurses her fawn a few times a day to avoid attracting predators.
-Unless you know the mother is dead, leave the fawn alone.
+People often mistakenly assume that a fawn (baby deer) found alone is orphaned.
+If the fawn is lying down calmly and quietly, their mother is nearby and they are OK.
+A doe only visits and nurses them fawn a few times a day to avoid attracting predators.
+Unless you know that the mother is dead, leave the fawn alone.

-Only if the fawn is lying on his side, or wandering and crying incessantly, is he likely to need help.
+If the fawn is lying on their side or wandering and crying incessantly all day, they probably needs help.
 If this is the case, contact a licensed wildlife rehabilitator.

 - Baby foxes

 Fox kits will often appear unsupervised for long periods while their parents are out hunting for food.
+They will play like puppies around the den site until the parents decide they’re old enough to go on hunting trips.
+Then they will suddenly disappear.
 Observe the kits from a distance; if they seem energetic and healthy, leave them alone.
 If they appear sickly or weak, or if you have reason to believe both parents are dead, contact a licensed wildlife rehabilitator.

 - Baby opossums

 Baby opossums are born as embryos, barely larger than a bee, and spend about two months nursing in their mother’s pouch.
-When they get to be about 3-4 inches long and start riding around on her back, they may fall off without her noticing.
-As a general rule, if an opossum found alone is over 7 inches long (not including the tail), he’s old enough to be on his own; if less than 7 inches long (not including the tail), he is an orphan, and you should contact a licensed wildlife rehabilitator.
+When they get to be about 3-4 inches long and start riding around on them back, they may fall off without them noticing.
+As a general rule, if an opossum is over 7 inches long (not including the tail), he’s old enough to be on their own; if he’s less than 7 inches long (not including the tail), they are an orphan, and you should contact a licensed wildlife rehabilitator.

 - Baby raccoons